-Now that we’ve had a chance to see actual post-Durbin processing volume, data shows that most businesses save significantly on debit volume thanks to the Durbin Amendment.
+Data shows that most businesses save significantly on debit volume thanks to the Durbin Amendment.
 The only exception to this is businesses with small tickets, or those on tiered pricing.
 Small ticket businesses have seen costs increase because of Durbin, and those on tiered pricing allow their processors to pocket their Durbin savings.

 How are businesses with small tickets an unexpected (or expected, depending on whom you ask) casualty of the Durbin Amendment?
 Let’s take a look.

 The fees that businesses pay to process a credit or debit card transaction are called interchange fees.
 An interchange fee generally consists of a percentage and flat transaction fee, such as 1.51% plus $0.10.

 Visa, MasterCard and Discover collectively have several hundred different interchange fees for their respective brands, and each determines under what circumstances a particular fee applies.
 Variables such as card type, card brand, processing method, and transaction amount are all considered when determining which interchange fee will apply to a particular transaction.

 For example, 1.51% plus a $0.10 transaction fee is the interchange fee that applies to a swiped Visa branded consumer credit card where the transaction amount is greater than $15.

 As you can see from this one example, interchange is complicated.
 That’s probably why Senator Durbin’s office failed to consider the impact of his amendment on businesses with small tickets.